 Vegetation contributes to wildfire risk in two ways.
 (1) Faults may occur when vegetation, usually trees and branches contact overhead power lines.
-Historically, very few ignitions have resulted from vegetation contacting PRECorp's system.
+Historically, this has been a rare ignition source on PRECorp's system.
 (2) When an ignition does occur, the quantity, type, and condition of vegetation in the immediate vicinity of the power line can contribute to the spread and intensity of fire.
 Vegetation management addresses both of these factors.